-OOPT – out of programme training.
+OOPT – out of programme Training.
 This will be used towards the award of a CCT and must have prospective GMC approval.
-OOPT is usually up to a maximum of two years and will not normally result in a delay to CCT date.
+This is for clinical training which isn’t part of your training programme.
+This will normally be a maximum of one year.
+In exceptional circumstances it can be up to two years.
+It will not normally result in a delay to CCT date.

 OOPE – out of programme experience.
 This will not be used towards the award of a CCT.
 OOPE will normally be for one year in total and may be extend up to two years with the agreement of the Postgraduate Dean.

 OOPR – out of programme research.
 Time spent out of programme for research purposes may be recognised towards the award of CCT where the relevant curriculum permits this.
 OOPR should not normally exceed three years but may be extended to 4 years with the prospective agreement of the Postgraduate Dean.